Follow TV Tropes

 • The Hero: The identity of Kamen Rider Kiva, who reluctantly battles Fangires.

-• Heroic BSoD: Suffered mild ones throughout the series, when the Fangires he has to fight were nice to him.
+• Heroic BSoD: Suffered several throughout the series, such as when the Fangires he has to fight were nice to him.
 He has two major ones, first when Bishop, in an effort to bring out his full Fangire powers, makes him go berserk and attack his friends; he's badly traumatized and reverts to his old Hikkikomori state.
 It happens again when Mio dies, to the point where he tries to change the past and keep his parents from meeting so he won't ever be born.

 • Her Heart Will Go On: Mio encourages Wataru to live on after her death, and, as indicated by the epilogue, in the future, Wataru has a son with an unknown woman.